At the Immigrant's Table

 Yet for some reason, I loved it.
 I loved grabbing as many berries as I wanted in my small, plump hands.
 I loved watching my fingers stain red and my dress show the signs of all that raspberry picking (and eating).
 And most of all, I loved the raspberry taste!

 Then this summer, I went raspberry picking with my son and husband.
-At six months pregnant, navigating rows of berries on my knees proved no easy tasks.
-It was hard to find the best tasting ones, and I resorted to sampling from each bush before picking.
-My son ran like a madman along the aisles, completely destroying my carefully curated berry picking system.
+At six months pregnant, navigating rows of berries on my knees proved no easy task.
+It was hard to find the best-tasting ones, and I resorted to sampling from each bush before picking.
+My son ran like a madman along the aisles, destroying my carefully curated berry-picking system.

 Yet for some reason, I loved it.
 I loved the joy on his face as he found a particularly plump raspberry and put it in our basket.
 I loved the surprise in his eyes as he tasted the best raspberries.